Heixier/circle02_testers/README.md

 ```>./push_swap "5 3 4 2 1"```

 The latter requiring the program to automatically detect the numbers separately.
 Note: this is sometimes done by students as zsh does not automatically expand variables like in bash.

+## so_long
+sl_map_checker is a map validation tool designed to try and break the program by passing in invalid arguments and maps.